Application Period

 • WAIDF classes benefit from fellows with varied lived experiences.
 Tell us about where you have lived, for how long, and what you’d like us to know about those experiences.

-• Do you consider yourself a Democrat?
-Why or why not?
+• Do you identify with a political party?
+If yes, which one, and why or why not?

 • What do you hope to gain from your WAIDF experience?